alexisdpc/GraduateAdmissions-Kaggle/README.md

 ![image](https://github.com/alexisdpc/GraduateAdmissions-Kaggle/assets/124795834/adca4247-36a5-42e2-a7a4-10f3d0decf17)

-This is a comparison of the model predictions with the true values:
+This is a comparison of the mod predictions with the true values:

 ![image](https://github.com/alexisdpc/GraduateAdmissions-Kaggle/assets/124795834/3c09266f-b54b-46de-b0a3-5356f7aade45)